wolfgangasdf/iqp-book/ad-perturbation-theory.md

 |\psi_n^{(1)}\rangle=\sum_{m\neq n}\frac{\langle\psi_m^{(0)}|H'|\psi_n^{(0)}\rangle}{E_n^{(0)}-E_m^{(0)}}|\psi_m^{(0)}\rangle
 $$(ad-pt-14)

-`[slide]`

 Some observations:

-* This only works if the energy spectrum of the unperturbed system is *nondegenerate, if the denominator is never 0.
+* This only works if the energy spectrum of the unperturbed system is *nondegenerate*, if the denominator is never 0.
 We come later to the degenerate perturbation theory
 * We see that the perturbation requires potentially all unperturbed neigenstates to describe the perturbed system!
-* From the denominator we see that if the energies of the eigenstates lie closer in energy, the perturbation has a larger effect - since noise is a kind of perturbation, for qubits a spectrum with significant spacing can be advantageous.
+* From the denominator we see that if the energies of the eigenstates lie closer in energy, the perturbation has a larger effect - since noise is a kind of perturbation, for qubits a spectrum with significant energy spacing can be advantageous.

 ## 1st order perturbation theory: example